Phylogenetic Trees

 From http://evolution.berkeley.edu/evolibrary/article/side_0_0/evo_06

-The video below focuses on terminology and explores some misconceptions about reading trees:
+The video below focuses on terminology and introduces some misconceptions about reading trees:

 Misconceptions and how to correctly read a phylogenetic tree